Gradle Enterprise is now Develocity. Learn more about our rebrand here.

 Impact of enabling capture of task input files

-It is recommended to enable capture of task input files for all builds and to monitor server disk usage for a week after enabling to ensure that your Gradle Enterprise installation has adequate storage capacity for this extra data.
+It is recommended to enable capture of task input files for all builds and to monitor server disk usage for a week after enabling to ensure that your Develocity installation has adequate storage capacity for this extra data.

 Build scan plugin 2.x requires Gradle 5.0 or later